nicoleloughnane/TheBackroomsJavaGame/README.md

 # The Backrooms Java Game
-My text based adventure game is based on the game play style of Zork and the Internet legend of The Backrooms (a psychological horror)
+My text based adventure game is based on the game play style of Zork and the Internet legend of The Backrooms (a psychological horror most notably expanded upon by Kane Pixels YouTube series which heavily inspired my writing).

 Zork was a classic 80s text adventure which boasted several sequels.
 It was written in MDL (Muddle).